The managers present management as a profession, though there are divergent views. The professionalization of management is still far from complete.

-In the words of Hodge and Johnson, “Profession is a vocation requiring some significant body of knowledge that is applied with a high degree of consistency in the service of some relevant segment of sociality.”
+The profession is a vocation requiring some significant body of knowledge that is applied with a high degree of consistency in the service of some relevant segment of sociality.

-- management as a profession is pursued largely for other and not merely for one’s self.
+- Management as a profession is pursued largely for others and not merely for one’s self.

-- management as a profession should have formalized method of acquiring training and experience.
+- Management as a profession should have a formalized method of acquiring training and experience.

 - There should be rigid rules and Standards of qualification for the entrance of newcomers into the profession.

-The consensus among the management thinkers and practitioners is the management is an emerging profession.
+The consensus among management thinkers and practitioners in management is an emerging profession.

-Mary Parker Follett was probably the first management thinkers who presented her paper “management as a profession” at a conference held at New York in 1925 under the auspicious of the Bureau of Personnel Administration.
+“Management as a profession” at a conference held in New York in 1925 under the auspicious of the Bureau of Personnel Administration.

 She pointed out “For most people, the word ‘Profession’ can notice a foundation of Science and a motive of service” after 1925 management is emerging as a profession.